Enter

 Our Eisteddfod platform offers a unique chance for personal and team growth and improvement and showcases the unique combination of dancing, singing, gymnastics, technical and leaderships skills that Calisthenics nurtures through friendship and teamwork.

-In 2024 we are excited to return to the beautiful Her Majesty's Theatre stage for the Australian Calisthenics Competition.
+In 2025 we will be excited to return to the beautiful Her Majesty's Theatre stage for the Australian Calisthenics Competition.
 We look forward to once again seeing the vibrant calisthenics teams throughout the city of Ballarat!

 Proudly supported by